Table of Contents

 Device support, session availability and assembly

-Each AR feature may support different devices.
-For example, motion tracking has certain hardware requirements and usually requires device calibration, while image tracking can run on almost any device with a usable camera.
+Each AR feature supports different devices.
+For example, motion tracking requires specific hardware components and usually requires device calibration, while image tracking can run on almost any device with a functional camera.
 Therefore, determining whether an AR application can run on a specific device typically requires knowing which AR features are currently being used, or in other words, determining whether a session can run on the device.

-In Unity, the above judgment process is completed during the session assembly (Assemble()) phase.
-The assembly process determines the final state of the session before startup based on the components included in the session and the current device's support.
+In Unity, this determination process is completed during the session assembly (Assemble()) phase.
+The assembly process determines the final state of the session before startup based on the components it contains and the current device's support status.

-If the assembly succeeds, the session will enter the Ready state and can proceed to start and run.
-If the assembly fails, the session will enter the Broken state, and the specific failure reason can be queried through the session report (ARSession.Report).
+If assembly succeeds, the session enters the Ready state and can proceed to start and run.
+If assembly fails, the session enters the Broken state, and the specific cause of failure can be queried through the session report (ARSession.Report).

 Session report

-The ARSession.Report property provides the runtime report of the session.
+The ARSession.Report property provides a runtime report of the session.
 A session report contains the following fields:

 Property Description